cooperhewitt/collection-elasticsearch/README.md

 Run your own [ElasticSearch](http://www.elasticsearch.org) search engine for the Cooper Hewitt's collection.

-The indexing code assume that you have the [cooperhewitt/collection](https://github.com/cooperhewitt/collection/) repo checked out alongside this one.
+The indexing code assumes that you have the [cooperhewitt/collection](https://github.com/cooperhewitt/collection/) repo checked out alongside this one.

 Setup
 ----------